 All creatures Veterinary Hospital of Brooklyn is dedicated to enhancing the quality of life for every senior pet.
 This final stage of your pet’s life can be one of comfort and joy for you, your animal companions, and every member of the family.
-Our senior program is steeped in compassion and respect for the life of every aging pet in our care: dogs, cats, birds, reptiles, and small mammals.
+Our senior program is steeped in compassion and respect for the life of every aging pet in our care.

 Our Philosophy for Senior Pet Care